Koatty/koatty_router/docs/api/koatty_router.routerfactory.md

 Shutdown all active routers (for graceful shutdown) This method should be called when the application receives termination signal

+IMPORTANT: This method uses flags to ensure it only runs once even if called multiple times in multi-protocol environments where each NewRouter() call registers an appStop listener.

 </td></tr>
 <tr><td>